Epistemological Problems of Testimony

 The argument is derived from Davidson (1984).
 He holds that it is a conceptual truth that we attribute rationality to speakers in interpreting them, which Davidson understands as implying that the speaker’s beliefs are predominantly like our own, and, more disputably, that they are predominantly true.

 However, even if these Davidsonian claims hold, there is a barrier to transferring them to testimony.
-The vast, shared collection of beliefs that, in Davidson's words, are “too dull, trite, or familiar to stand notice,” (1984, 199) dwarf by comparison the set of beliefs likely to be expressed in testimony, since the latter are presented only on the presumption of their informativeness to hearers.
+The vast, shared collection of beliefs that, in Davidson’s words, are “too dull, trite, or familiar to stand notice,” (1984, 199) dwarf by comparison the set of beliefs likely to be expressed in testimony, since the latter are presented only on the presumption of their informativeness to hearers.
 But if testimony is informative, the assertions are among the riskier constituents of our vast background of ‘dull’ beliefs.
-Consequently, they are lesser candidates for Davidson's a priori interpretational justification.
-Among the beliefs a priori guaranteed of truth by the Davidson-type reasoning would be ones like that there is an earth, 2+2=4, bacteria do not study astro-physics.
-Except under unusual circumstances, these are not the kind of beliefs that it would be informative to assert (Adler 1994; Fricker 1995; Elgin 2002; for doubts about a Davidsonian approach, Ebbs 2002).
+Consequently, they are lesser candidates for Davidson’s a priori interpretational justification.
+Among the beliefs a priori guaranteed of truth by the Davidson-type reasoning would be ones like that there is an earth, 2+2=4, and bacteria do not study astro-physics.
+Except under unusual circumstances, these are not the kind of beliefs that would be informative to assert (Adler 1994; Fricker 1995; Elgin 2002; for doubts about a Davidsonian approach, Ebbs 2002).